Image

 Learn More

-Successful providers review their coding and documentation and strive to improve accuracy and compliance.
+Successful providers review their documentation and coding Documentation Protocoland strive to improve accuracy and compliance.
 Documentation involves far more than just writing down a list of services or copying notes from visit to visit.
 Likewise, proper coding involves more than just figuring out what codes the payer will accept and billing those.
 These habits or documenting and coding systems can make or break your reimbursement as well as indicate your compliance risk.
 Create checklists and cheat sheets for each type of patient visit to help ensure that all the proper criteria are met and save the headache and cost of denials later.

 Let’s begin with documentation!